LivingLegacyMedia/vowbound/chapter_12.md

 What if...?

 He focused on the seedling.
-Imagined its growth accelerating.
-Not just faster, but *smarter*.
+Imagined its growth accelerating—smarter growth, guided by instinct.
 Roots finding the richest soil, stem bending toward the best light.
 Growth guided by knowledge.

 Seeds and Heads.
 Growth and Understanding.